-Each brand has its visual identity and verbal identity.
-Both of them are important.
-However, in which to invest first, in the web design or the web content?
+Each brand has both visual and verbal identity.
+The two of them are important.
+However, which one is more necessary?
+In other words, in which one should you invest first, in the web design or the web content?

 In this post, I’ll try to clarify that doubt.